-A third of parents also talked to teachers or school counselors, with over half (57%) saying that strategy was helpful.
+A third of parents also talked to teachers or school counselors, with over half (57%) saying that the strategy was helpful.

 “Teens may experience a wide range of severity of mental health problems, but if parents hear their teen express any thoughts of suicide or self-harm, they should seek mental health assistance immediately,” Freed says.

 A quarter of parents encouraged their teens to try a web-based program or app to improve their mental health, and 60% say it has helped.
 A third of parents in the poll also looked for information online (58% say it helped.)